The many types of meniscus tears

 - The meniscus bucket handle tear is a tear that tears vertically in either zone.
 It does not cut across the meniscus, but rather tears so that the curve looks like a bucket handle.
-Sometimes a bucket handle tear will turn into a “flipped meniscus” where the meniscus fragment folds backwards.
+Sometimes a bucket handle tear will turn into a “flipped meniscus” where the meniscus fragment folds backward.

 - In new research, doctors presented a case study where three Platelet Rich Plasma Therapy treatments were able to completely repair a bucket handle meniscus tear 7 months after diagnosis of injury.2

 - Doctors at New York University’s Langone Medical Center investigated the failure rate for surgically repaired bucket-handle meniscus tears at a minimum 2-year follow-up interval.
-Reporting in the medical journal the Physician and sports medicine May 2017, the doctors looked at 51 patients who experienced bucket-handle meniscus tears that were isolated or occurred with an ACL injury.
+Reporting in the medical journal the Physician and Sports Medicine May 2017, the doctors looked at 51 patients who experienced bucket-handle meniscus tears that were isolated or occurred with an ACL injury.
 Of the 51 patients that had a bucket-handle meniscal repair, 12 (23.5%) were defined as failures.3

 Other Meniscus Tears